charichard09/DynamicFitness/capstone-proposal.md

 - Users will be able to navigate to a questions page where they can ask questions and view questions asked by other users (every question asked will be added to the database to be shown).
 - This question function will be handled by making an API request to OpenAI's GPT-3 API to generate a response to the question asked.
 - Users will be able to create a random workout of the day called "Tell Me What To Do" where a user can input any amount of X muscle groups and the app will generate a Y workout plan for them.
+- Users should be able to login with Gmail and GitHub.
+- ask friends for their own "I should be able to..." user requests and add them here as "Users should be able to..." client requests to implementation

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?